Sigma AF 18-50mm f/2.8 EX DC Aspherical IF - Review / Test Report - Analysis

 Page 2 of 3

-At 18mm there's a pronounced degree of barrel distortions easily noticeable as soon
+At 18mm there's a pronounced degree of barrel distortion easily noticeable as soon

 as you've straight lines close to the image borders.
 At 35mm and 50mm the problem is negligible.